Ninja Van: History

 Ninja Van was founded in 2014 by Singaporeans Lai Chang Wen, Shaun Chong, and Boxian Tan.
 The firm runs on a hub-and-spoke model, compared to other companies like GOGOX and Lalamove that use a point-to-point model.

 In 2019, it delivered an average of one million parcels a day around the ASEAN region.

 During the COVID-19 pandemic in Singapore in 2020, Ninja Van saw a three-fold increase in parcel volume in Singapore.

 In Malaysia, it saw a two-fold increase in shipment volume growth, driven by the growth in social-commerce transactions.

 In July 2021, it was reported that Ninja Van was considering an initial public offering in 2022.

+In July 2024, they announced a second round of layoffs coming after the first round of layoffs in May 2024.

+In September 2024 it was reported in The Straits Times, Singaporean daily newspaper, that it was suspending operations in Vietnam due to unpaid salaries.

 Funding

 In March 2015, Ninja Van announced a US$2.5 million Series A funding round.
 The investment was led by Monk's Hill Ventures.

 In April 2016, Ninja Van announced a US$30 million Series B round.

 In January 2018, Ninja Van raised at last US$87 million in its Series C funding.

 International parcel delivery firm DPDgroup acquired a minority stake in Ninja Van during its Series C funding.

 Ninja Van raised US$279 million in its Series D funding round in May 2020 which included backers like France's GeoPost SA and Grab.

-In September 2021, Ninja Van announced that it has raised US$578 million in its Series E funding round, led by Alibaba Group, DPDgroup, and B Capital Group.
+In September 2021, Ninja Van announced that it has raised US$578 million in its Series E funding round, led by Alibaba Group, DPDgroup, and B Capital.

+In March 2023, Lai announced that it is holding off on IPO plans until profitability improves.